Alaa-thr/megaventoryTest/README.md

             - inventoryLocationData.
             - discountData.
         * and at the end, will return the constant data, and use this constant as a parameter in the function insertOrUpdateSalesOrder to create the salesOrder(see in index.ts).

+SERVICE UTILS:
+- is a class that has the shared functions between all services.

 ENUMS: (we can add new types easly and use them with no changing in code)
 - ClientTypeEnum: has the types of the client "SUPPLIER_CLIENT" OR "CLIENT".